Fake financial news: what to look out for and how to stay safe

 -

 - Learn to slow down.
 This is both the simplest and the most important piece of advice.
-By appealing to our emotions, fake news engages our automatic and primitive brain, which overreacts and makes irrational decisions.
-The answer is to take the time to analyse and verify the information presented to you.
-Do not succumb to the false urgency of liquidating your positions because of unexpected bad news.
+By appealing to our emotions, fake news engages our automatic, primitive brain, which reacts impulsively and is prone to making irrational decisions.
+The answer is to take the time to analyse and verify information presented to you.
+Do not succumb to the false urgency of selling your assets because of unexpected bad news.

 - Exercise critical thinking and learn to understand your reactions.
 Most fake news is designed to provoke strong emotional reactions, such as fear or anger.
-When information generates such emotions, force yourself to be critical: who wrote this story and why?
-Is it promoting a particular programme or investment?
+When information generates such emotions, compel yourself to be critical: who wrote this story, and why?
+Is it promoting a particular goal or investment?
 What real risk does this represent for my investments?
-Who is benefiting from this fake news?
+Who benefits from this information?

 - Learn to distinguish between what’s true and what’s plausible.
-Just because information that is widely shared and reported seems true and in line with what you think does not mean it’s actually true.
-This just generates what’s known as cognitive fluidity, which can help you remember a piece of information but which has nothing to do with whether that information is true or not.
-You should always question yourself when information that generates strong emotions in you is all too easy to accept.
+Just because information that is widely shared and reported appears to be true and in line with what you already think does not mean it’s actually true.
+This generates what’s known as cognitive fluidity, which can help you remember a piece of information but has nothing to do with whether the information is true or not.
+You should always question yourself when information that generates strong emotions in you is especially easy to accept.

-Just because information that is widely shared and reported seems true and in line with what you think does not mean it’s actually true.
+Just because information that is widely shared and reported appears to be true and in line with what you already think does not mean it’s actually true.

 -

 - Don’t share or forward information without checking it.
-Fake news becomes more widespread and has a greater impact on markets if it’s widely shared without being challenged.
-To stop fake news, you need to break the cycle of contagion.
-How?
-By always verifying information before sharing it.
-This is good for your own investment portfolio and for the market as a whole.
+Fake news becomes more widespread and has a greater impact on markets if it’s widely shared by trusted individuals without being challenged.
+To prevent fake news circulating, you need to help break the cycle of contagion by always verifying information before sharing it.
+This is good for your own investment portfolio, and for the market as a whole.

-- Inoculate yourself against fake news to better protect yourself.
+- Inoculate yourself against fake news to protect yourself better.
 Fake news spreads like a virus, infecting individuals and markets alike.
-But just like a virus – at least according to the thesis of international fake news specialist Sander Van der Linden – you can inoculate yourself against fake news by exposing yourself to it in small doses.
+But in the same way as with a virus – at least according to international fake news specialist Sander Van der Linden – you can inoculate yourself against fake news by exposing yourself to it in small doses.
 Are you familiar with fake news?
-Analyse the fake news critically and investigate why it was so effective.
-Trace its spread and the effects it had to better understand its impact.
+Analyse fake news critically and examine why it was so effective.
+Trace its spread and its effects to deepen understanding of its impact.

-- Verify and cross-check your sources.
-Always seek the original source of the information and don’t rely solely on the latest share from a colleague or relative.
-Consider the website, the author and their credentials, and look for any mistakes that might indicate fake news.
+- Verify and cross-check sources.
+Always seek the original source of the information, rather than relying solely on sharing from a colleague, friend or relative.
+Consider the media or website, the author and their credentials, and check for any mistakes that might indicate it is fake news.

 - Use fact-checking websites.
 Many platforms now exist to verify the accuracy of both text and images.
-Use them to ensure that any information you see is correct.
+Use them to ensure that any information you see and forward is correct.

-- Leave it to the pros.
-If you feel overwhelmed by the potential impact of a piece of information and are unsure how to react, then you can always consult your banking adviser!
+- Leave it to the professionals.
+If you feel overwhelmed by the potential impact of a piece of information and are unsure how to react, you can always consult your banking adviser.
 Financial professionals understand the harmful effects of fake news and are trained to identify it.
-More and more financial institutions are equipped with AI-type tools that can detect fake news.
-Don’t hesitate to seek assistance before making any hasty decisions with your investments.
+Financial institutions are increasingly equipped with AI-type tools that can detect fake news.
+Don’t hesitate to seek assistance before making any hasty decisions about your investments.

 As you can see, fake news is widespread in the financial world and can cause significant harm.
 The key takeaway is to break the cycle of automatic emotional thinking, contagion and sharing.
-This approach not only protects you but also safeguards other market participants.
+This approach not only protects you but safeguards your contacts and other market participants.
 Having the right instincts is a matter of collective responsibility as well as individual interest.
-When confronted with sensational information, stay calm, take a moment, and critically assess the situation.
+When confronted with sensational information, stay calm, take a moment, and assess critically whether or not it is true.